Latent Concept Disentanglement in Transformer-based Language Models: Disentanglement for Numerical Latent Variables

 \subsection{Results}

-\textbf{Existence of Task Vectors.} We first outline the process to identify the task vectors for the \offset\ problem.
+\textbf{\textit{Existence of Task Vectors.}} We first outline the process to identify the task vectors for the \offset\ problem.
 We set $V=100$, $n=4$, and $K=2$. \cref{fig:offset_cos_sim} shows the cosine similarities between the layer-$2$ attention embeddings at the last position for $200$ input sequences from each of the two tasks.
-We observe strong clustering between intra-task embeddings.
-This shows that the model disentangles the concept of different offset values in its representation.

-To provide causal evidence for disentanglement, and to locate where the task vectors emerge in the model, we linear probe the embeddings of the trained model at various locations to predict the final output and the offset/task type.
+We observe clustering between intra-task embeddings.
+Hence, the model disentangles the concept of different offset values in its representation.
+To provide causal evidence for disentanglement, and to locate where the task vectors emerge in the model, we linear probe the embeddings of the model to predict the final output and the offset/task type.
 We probe embeddings from the output of the MLP at the first layer, the attention block at the second layer, and the hidden and output layers of the MLP at the second layer.
-The results are shown in \cref{fig:offset_probe}.
-We observe that task type becomes disentangled at layer-2 attention, and the output is computed at layer-2 MLP.
+The results are in \cref{fig:offset_probe}.
+We see that task type is disentangled at layer-2 attention, and the output is computed at layer-2 MLP.
 For each task, we treat the layer-$2$ attention embeddings averaged across $200$ input sequences from that task as the task vector.

-\textbf{Geometry of Task Vectors.} We analyze the geometry of the task vectors for the two problems.
-We visualize the task vectors by performing PCA and projecting them onto the first two principal components.

-\cref{fig:offset_tv_geo} presents the 2D PCA projection of the task vectors for the \offset\ problem, for $K=4,8,16$ tasks/offsets.
-We observe that in all three settings, the task vectors lie on a 1D linear manifold.
-In each of the three cases, more than $99.9\%$ of the variance is explained by the first PC.
-Notably, the model compresses the concept of offsets into a line with the ordering of the offsets (lower to higher) preserved on the manifold (left to right).